 Several studies of agricultural impacts have been done.
-Janna Palliser reports [Science Scope, March 2012] that a study of animals exposed to fracking wastewater describes health effects including sudden death experienced by cows, goats, chickens, dogs, cats and koi.
-These findings were supported by a recent peer-reviewed study, reported in The Nation (Royte, 2012), that also suggested a link between fracking and illness in food animals.
+A peer-reviewed study, reported in The Nation (Royte, 2012), also suggested a link between fracking and illness in food animals.
 The research was conducted by Michelle Bamberger, a veterinarian, and Robert Oswald (2012), a professor of molecular medicine at Cornell University.
 Based on case studies of twenty-four farms in six shale gas states, they found that accidental or incidental exposure to fracking chemicals resulted in the death of 17 cows (Louisiana), 70 cows (Pennsylvania), and smaller numbers in other states.
 Other animals experienced neurological, reproductive and serious gastrointestinal problems.